rafaover/maTIPv2/README.md

 Application to calculate, split and Store Tips given.

-- [ ] Store Tips based on events or trips, so you have access to total money spent.
+- [x] Store Tips based on events or trips, so you have access to total money spent.
 - [x] Split Tips among friends.
+- [ ] Create lists so you can have access to a total spent on a specific event or trip.
+- [ ] Share the total amount spent with friends.

 ## TOOLS: